kyoriku/social-network-API/README.md

      - GET `/api/users/:userId`: Get a single user by id
      - POST `/api/users`: Create a new user
      - PUT `/api/users/:userId`: Update a user by id
-     - DELETE `/api/users/:userId`: Delete a user by id, and remove the user's associated thoughts when deleted.
-Also, remove the deleted user from other user's friend lists.
+     - DELETE `/api/users/:userId`: Delete a user by id, and remove the users associated thoughts when deleted.
+Also, remove the deleted user from other users friend lists.

    - **Thoughts**
      - GET `/api/thoughts`: Get all thoughts